Gage-Technologies/gigo-documentation/workspace/vscode_extensions/vscode_extensions_4.md

 ### **How To Use Vscode Extensions In Workspaces**

-Inside the workspace config there is a vscode block that is used to define extensions for use in the workspace.
-This block is defined by the user to contain as few or as many extension as they desire.
-This can be particularly helpful for a user that wishes to program in a specific language inside the workspace.
+Inside the workspace config, there is a vscode block that is used to define extensions for use in the workspace.
+This block is defined by the user to contain as few or as many extensions as they desire.
+This can be particularly helpful for a user who wishes to program in a specific language inside the workspace.

 For instance, if the user wanted to make a python project, they could define a vscode block that contains a python syntax highlighter extension for vscode.
 Like it the block below:
 ```yaml